Arthur Custance: Seed of the Woman

 Writing on the virgin birth, The Seed of the Woman, Custance explains the necessity of the virgin birth for the Messiah to be sinless.
 Custance asserts that the sin nature or the propensity to sin (in Hebraic writings the yetzer hara) is passed through the male line genetically, starting from the first Adam, thus allowing a full human genetic complement through Mary.
 This understanding of male transmission of the sin nature is one alternative to two other theories that consider the virgin birth as intrinsically connected to the sinless nature of the Messiah, necessary for the atoning sacrifice.
 One is the Roman Catholic conception of the Immaculate Conception of Mary.
 Another has the virgin birth as a divine implantation in which Mary did not contribute genetically.

 The viewpoint expounded by Custance is popular in Christian evangelical circles, although usually given without the type of in depth exposition supplied by Custance.
 Apologist Matt Slick of CARM expresses this position in Why wasn't Jesus born with original sin?.
-Robert L. and Charles W. Asbell studied directly with Arthur Custance and write of these ideas in Scripture Research Vol 4, No 5, 2007.
+Robert L. and Charles W. Asbell studied directly with Arthur Custance and write of these ideas in Vol 4, No 5, 2007.
 Charles Spurgeon, in writing "He is born of a woman, that he might be human; but not by man, that he might not be sinful." in "A Popular Exposition to the Gospel According to Matthew" is essentially expounding a short summary of this understanding.

 There are additional theories that only look at the virgin birth as historically, but not intrinsically, significant to the question of the sinless Messiah.
 Those theories can see the virgin birth as related to incarnational or Biblical terminology, such as the Son of God, without directly being causal to the sinless nature of the Messiah.

 Lambert Dolphin summarizes the Custance view from an evangelical perspective in The Seed of the Serpent:

 Some years ago, a Canadian scholar, Arthur Custance, suggested the possibility that "original sin" (which causes the death of the body, and our innate and total predisposition to sin)—is transmitted to the next generation through the male sperm, not through the female ovum ...
 Custance suggests that a child born to an ordinary woman, a descendant of Eve, could be a sinless child if her ovum were fertilized supernaturally.
 Thus he is suggesting a mechanism for the virgin birth of our Lord Jesus.
 Most scholars consider that the phrase the seed of the woman in Genesis 3:15 does refer to the virgin birth of Jesus as the Redeemer and Savior of our race.
 In fact verse 15 is often called "the protevangelium," or first announcement of the gospel.